master-coco/master-coco/README.md

 - 🤝 I’m looking for help with **internships and projects**

-- 👨‍💻 All of my projects are available on [https://github.com/master-coco?tab=repositories](https://github.com/master-coco?tab=repositories)
+- 👨‍💻 My public projects are available in [my repositories](https://github.com/master-coco?tab=repositories)

 - 🤑You can support me by donating @ [https://paypal.me/coolarjun](https://paypal.me/coolarjun)